 To avoid all the confusion and give answers to some common questions of the students, we will discuss the General Duty Assistant job position in this post.

-Furthermore, GDAs are required to work under the supervision or guidance of registered nurses.
-They are expected to possess proficient personal care skills and effective communication abilities to collaborate with the entire nursing team.
+Furthermore, GDAs are require to work under the supervision or guidance of registered nurses.
+They are expect to possess proficient personal care skills and effective communication abilities to collaborate with the entire nursing team.
 By offering support in administrative and less complex tasks, GDA professionals enhance the efficiency of the nursing staff, enabling nurses to dedicate more attention to critically ill patients.

 Additionally, GDAs strictly adhere to hygiene practices to prevent the spread of bacteria or illnesses.
 They are knowledgeable and equipped to handle emergencies while adhering to ethical and legal guidelines governing medical practices.